nonarkitten/pseudo-jit/README.md

 ## Building

 We've moved to using Visual Studio Code -- a totally cross-platform development environment that's been working great on my Mac.
 Code Composer Studio was just too much to fight with.
+You'll need:

+- Visual Studio Code (latest version)
+- Cortex-debug extension (latest version)
+- ARM GNU Embedded Toolchain (either 12.2 or 8.3.1)
+- Segger J-Link (V6.32i ONLY)

+You'll need to stick with J-Link V6.32i as it seems to be the last version which reliably debugs big-endian code.
+GCC only supported the BE8 flag from 8.3.1 and onward, but versions 9 thru 11 produce oddly larger than necessary code.
+Our original testing was with 8.3.1 but we're using 12.2 now and it seems fine (knock on wood).

-To use, simple grab a copy of Visual Studio Code and install the cortex-debug extension and JLINK software from SEGGER.
-I've included my .vscode/launch.json in the project which should "just work."
+I've included my .vscode/launch.json in the project which should "just work," as long as arm-none-eabi-* executables are in your path.

 To build, open the shell and type "make."
 I'm not 100% this works on Windows anymore, but it should on Linux and Mac.
 This is now a one-step make that will build everything required and spit out the binary at the end.